UMich-MAVRIC/SpotReport/README.md

 * pandas
 * pylsl

+On platforms other than Windows and for some Windows/Python combinations, a shared liblsl is required for the pylsl package.
+Please refer to the [pylsl GitHub repository](https://github.com/labstreaminglayer/pylsl) for more details.

 The following Python built-in modules are needed.
 They should already be available with the Python distribution.
 * glob
 * csv